bender-labs/wrap-website/docs/governance.md

 ### Proposal Process

+In general, a community member with an idea for Wrap Protocol can follow the following process to allow the community to vote and bring his idea to implementation.

 #### Stage 1: Heat Check - Discourse & Homebase
 The Heat Check is meant to gauge the interest of the community on a certain topic.
 During the proposal phase on Tezos Homebase, anyone can:

-1. Post a Heat Check post on the BenderLabs Discourse titled “Heat Check: Proposal Title” to ask a general non-bias questions and explain the reasoning proposal as well as potential solutions.
+1. Post a Heat Check post on the BenderLabs Discourse titled “Heat Check: Proposal Title” to ask a general non-bias question and explain the reasoning proposal as well as potential solutions.

 2. Submit a corresponding Proposal on Tezos Homebase with a link to the Discourse post to allow the community to vote.
-Should Quorum Threshold (WRAP) and Minimum Support (%) be met, the Proposal will go through to the next stage.
+Should Quorum Threshold ($WRAP) and Minimum Support (%) be met, the Proposal will go through to the next stage.

 Heat Check Guidelines:
 - Heat Checks are part of the first stage of the proposal process and are meant only to measure the interest of community members on the specific proposal.
 - Community members are encouraged to discuss Heat Checks and alternative solutions on the Discourse.
 - Should the author of the proposal have multiple potential solutions, they may run polls on the Discourse to determine the community’s preferred outcome.
 - Should the author be able to implement code for the solution themself, they may make the community aware of that in this post.

-Members who pass the first stage will be awarded status as a proposer.
+Members who pass the first stage will be awarded status as a successful author of a proposal.

 **Stage 2: Proposal Discussion - Discourse & Homebase**